-As landing as a service changing the financial services landscape, Atom Bank has made a progress in lending.
+As landing as a service changing the financial services landscape, Atom Bank has made a progress in lending to stay competitive.
 The mobile bank has streamlined the mortgage application process.
 Now it takes 22 minutes to apply for a loan and the remortgage application takes just nine days.

 The above list just scratches the surface of personalization opportunities in banking, fueled by big data and machine learning algorithms.
 Consumers have cast their votes too — and they demand banking to be digital and personal.

 Now it’s time to step up and deliver.
 Re-assess your product portfolio and make it serve your customers’ needs.
 There’s no need to go after multiple targets and magnify operational risks.
 Find an unmet consumer need.
 Analyze which financial products can best fulfill it.
 Then look for data sources and algorithms to personalize the experience.

 Contact Intellias to dive deeper into the technical aspects of personalized banking and emerge more customer-oriented than ever!